03012021-dotnet-uta/ChelseyGrice_p0/README.md

 - should be able to view all stores
 - should be able to select a store
 - should be to place an order
-- should be able to choose either custom or preset pizzas
+- should be able to choose either custom or pre-set pizzas

   for a custom pizza
   - should be able to choose crust, size and toppings